 Finally, research presented at the 2006 American Thoracic Society International Conference suggested that children exposed to cats soon after birth may have an increased risk of developing eczema.
 The effect was more pronounced in children whose mothers did not have asthma.
 The study also found that having two or more dogs at home was associated with slightly lower rates of eczema.
 Researchers noted that the results contradicted previous studies that suggested having cats or dogs in the home may protect against allergic diseases including eczema.

 While quite a few studies have looked at the relationship between having dogs and cats in the home during infancy and the risk of eczema, the findings are neither clear nor consistent.
-The majority of research concludes that exposure to pets has no negative effect on the subsequent development of the irritating skin condition during childhood.
-Many suggested that dog ownership could offer some protection against the development of eczema, especially children considered high risk for allergic diseases.
+Most research concludes that exposure to pets has no negative effect on the subsequent development of the irritating skin condition during childhood.
+Many suggested that dog ownership could offer some protection against the development of eczema, especially for children at high risk for allergic diseases.
 However, a handful also suggested that exposure to cats could increase the risk.
-None of the studies determine causation between animal exposure and either increased or decreased risk of childhood eczema.
+None of the studies determine causation between animal exposure and increased or decreased risk of childhood eczema.
 So what is a parent to do?

 In my opinion after looking at the evidence, the other benefits of having dogs or cats in the home during infancy outweigh any possible risks for eczema.
 While the evidence on the protective benefits of pet ownership against the skin condition is contradictory and inconclusive, other research has found clearer benefits in regards to asthma, allergies, and infections.
 Anecdotally, I grew up in an overly clean environment without indoor pets.
 I have allergies and asthma.
 My children who are growing up in a pet-friendly environment currently have no allergies or signs of asthma.
 Therefore, families who want an indoor cat or dog but are worried about the risk of eczema should not be overly concerned.
 Fluffy may offer some protection against developing eczema during childhood — or not — but the majority of research concludes that exposure to pets has no negative effect on subsequent eczema.
 But, if you are worried, then adding a dog to your household appears to be a slightly better choice than a cat.